daviddarnes/live-filter/README.md

 This Web Component allows you to:

 - Filter a list using a text input field
-- Control how the filtering is presented by using CSS to hook into elements that do or do not match the input value, using `data-live-filter-match="true"` and `data-live-filter-match="false"` respectfully
+- Control how the filtering is presented by using CSS to hook into element attributes `data-live-filter-match="true"` and `data-live-filter-match="false"`
-- Adjust what items are filtered using the `selector` attribute on the `live-filter` element itself (see demo for an example_
+- Adjust what items are filtered using the `selector` attribute on the `live-filter` element itself

 ## Installation